Website Manager

 Food Handlers Card

-food handlers card is required to volunteer in the Snack Shack.
-The short 30min online training program covers the safe preparation and handling of food.
-The $10 fee is reimbursable by WSLL.
-When you complete the course, forward a copy of your Washington State Food Worker Card to [email protected].
+- When you complete the course, forward a copy of your Washington State Food Worker Card to [email protected].

 JUNIOR CONCESSIONS VOLUNTEERS

-Welcome to the Snack Shack team.
-On behalf of WSLL, thank you for your valuable contribution to our league.
 Our goal is to equip you with essential skills that will serve you well in various facets of life.
 These encompass cash handling, customer service, food preparation, cleaning, organization, communication, as well as time and schedule management.

-YOU are in charge of how much you learn and grow in this role.
+YOU are in charge of how much you learn and grow in this role!

 Some tips for you: